zithasasindran/zithasasindran/README.md

 Feel free to explore my repositories to learn more about my research and contributions to the field.

-- 📫 How to reach me: Email me @zithasasindran@gmail.co
+- 📫 How to reach me: Email me @zithasasindran@gmail.com